Women Veterans Health Care

 All former Service members and Veterans can get free mental health care for one year following separation.

 - You don't need to have a VA disability rating to receive these services

-- If you have a disability rating, it doesn't need to be related to your experiences of MST
+- Your disability rating, if you have one, doesn't need to be related to your experiences of MST.

 - There are no length-of-service or income requirements to receive MST-related care